 Many people feel better when they give up gluten, and they end up self-diagnosing themselves as it can be tough to diagnosis gluten sensitivity.
 If you feel better going gluten-free (just like with anything), then by all means, continue to do so!

 When I’m not eating out, my typical lunch is a big salad and omelet topped with lots of roasted veggies such as cauliflower, broccoli, beets, Brussels sprouts, and squash.
 For dressing, I mix together apple vinegar, yellow mustard, and then whatever I have on hand such as balsamic vinaigrette, balsamic vinegar, honey dijon dressing, or another salad dressing.
 It’s so easy to make, and it’s healthy and delicious.

 I love berries, especially blueberries.
 And when cherries are in season, they’re my ultimate fave!
-I’m also obsessed with healthy two ingredient pancakes – yup, just two ingredients!
+I’m obsessed with healthy two ingredient pancakes – yup, just two ingredients!
 I make these all the time, and they’re too good.
 I also make my three ingredient chocolate mug cake all the time.
 I eat lots of fruits and vegetables, but I also have a sweet tooth and love my chocolate & eat it daily ☺

 I miss it a bit when I’m out with a group of people and everyone but me is eating the bread from the bread basket.
 However, rather than filling up on the bread, I am able to eat more of the “real food” later on in the meal.
 When a restaurant does serve gluten-free bread, it makes me appreciate it even more.
 I definitely don’t miss my gluten reaction, so it’s all worth it in the end.